 Introduction

 Independent insurance agents are uniquely positioned to meet their customers’ insurance needs with access to multiple carriers in the insurance marketplace.
-While this is a great strength the relationships with carriers and customers and the duties agents owed to each can become blurred.
+While this is a great strength, the relationships with carriers and customers and the duties agents owe to each can become blurred.
 It is critical that insurance agents understand these relationships so they can protect themselves against potential claims arising out of a failure to meet the minimum standards of care owed each of these parties.

-This module will explore how the law of agency affects the agency’s legal and business relationships between themselves and their insurance carriers.
+This module will explore how the law of agency affects agencies’ legal and business relationships between themselves and their insurance carriers.
 It will look at how agency relationships are created and how to reduce potential E&O exposure from various duties and obligations.
 Agencies need to be vigilant in regards to meeting the duties of their authority in representing carriers as well as how that authority is perceived by others.
-In recent years there has been an increase in the number of claims where the insurance carrier either pursues a direct action against the agent prior for payment of the claim or pays the underlying claim and then seeks to recover the loss payment from the agent.
-If a carrier is financial harmed as a result of an agency’s wrongful acts, the carrier may have a right of action against the agency for any damages it sustains.
+In recent years there has been an increase in the number of claims where the insurance carrier either pursues a direct action against the agent prior to payment of a claim or pays the underlying claim and then seeks to recover the loss payment from the agent.
+If a carrier is financially harmed as a result of an agency’s wrongful acts, the carrier may have a right of action against the agency for any damages it sustains.
 In past years, this may have not happened but don’t bank on the agency being safe from anyone when there’s money on the table.

 The Law of Agency

 “Agency” is a term that denotes a legal relationship established when one party represents another.
-Before an “agency” relationship is created, both parties must voluntarily agree which can be done in writing or orally.
-When an “agency” is created, the agent steps into the shoes of the principal and acts on the principal’s behalf.
-In the insurance agency relationship, the agent often acts on behalf of the carrier in an insurance transaction with a third party insured.
+Before an “agency” relationship is created, both parties must voluntarily agree to enter into the relationship which can be done in writing or orally.
+When an “agency” relationship is created, the agent steps into the shoes of the principal and acts on the principal’s behalf, per the terms of the agreement.
+In the insurance agency relationship, the agent often acts on behalf of the carrier in an insurance transaction with a third party (the insured).

 Establishing an Agency Relationship